 Marie has been the owner/director of Breton Wellness since September, 2014.
-She has been doing contract work as a CBRS and Case Manager for STARR Family Behavioral Health in Boise from January, 2015 until January of 2018.
+She has worked as a CBRS and Case Manager for STARR Family Behavioral Health in Boise from January, 2015 until January of 2018.
 She has worked in California, as a Practicum Trainee and then Registered Marriage and Family Therapist Intern for Family Dynamics Resource Center in the Shasta Family Justice Center (now “One SAFE Place”) Satellite Office, from July 2011 until June of 2014.
 Marie is a trained Crisis Counselor since 2010, and has volunteered and worked as a Domestic Violence/Sexual Assault Advocate, Navigator, Navigator Coordinator and Supplemental Crisis Line Supervisor for (formerly Shasta Women’s Refuge & Shasta Family Justice Center) One SAFE Place.
 She facilitated groups and provided counseling with probationary women re-entering the community for Cornerstone Women’s Recovery Project (in Rio Dell, CA) as a Peer Counselor, when she was an AA level social work intern.

 Marie has a Master of Arts in Counseling Psychology from National University and a Bachelor of Arts in Psychology from Simpson University.
 In addition, she has specialized training and experience working in Assault Crisis and Restraint, Sexual Assault and Domestic Violence Crisis Interventions (CA certified) and Neurobiology of Trauma and the Cycle of Violence, Dialectical Behavior Therapy among a long list of other trainings.
 She has been extensively trained and experienced in Trauma Focused Cognitive Behavioral Therapy, and has been to many trainings on the subjects of abuse and recovery.
 Marie has training and a passion for Neuro Linguistic Programming as a therapy tool, and for performance, personal and professional achievement.